dapr/docs/daprdocs/content/en/operations/troubleshooting/api-logs-troubleshooting.md

 ## Overview

-API logs have different, configurable verbosity levels.
-The API logging is availbale for both HTTP and GRPC calls The levels outlined below are the same for both system components and the Dapr sidecar process/container:
+API logs have different, configurable verbosity levels and is applicable for both HTTP and GRPC calls.
+The levels outlined below are the same for both system components and the Dapr sidecar process/container:

 1. info